-- The GHDL front-end package std.textio, and the runtime library GRT are given under GNU GPLv2. - The documentation is given under CC-BY-SA.
+- The GHDL front-end package std.textio, and the runtime library grt are given under GNU GPLv2. - The documentation is given under CC-BY-SA.

-Warning: As a consequence of the runtime copyright, you are not allowed to distribute an executable produced by GHDL without allowing access to the VHDL sources.
-Please, send a comment (Requesting enhance-ments) if you don't like this policy.
+Warning: As a consequence of the runtime copyright, you are not allowed to distribute an executable produced by GHDL without the VHDL sources.
+To my mind, this is not a real restriction, since it is pointless to distribute VHDL executable.
+Please, send a comment (Requesting enhancements) if you don't like this policy.

-- The following packages are copyrighted by third parties (see corresponding sources for more information): - These from library ieee are copyrighted by Institute of Electrical and Electronics Engineers (IEEE): - \ numeric\bit and numeric\std: the source files may be distributed without change, except as permitted by the standard; these may not be sold or distributed for profit. [see also IEEE 1076.3] - \ std\logic\1164, Math\Real and Math\Complex - \ VITAL\Primitives, VITAL\Timing and VITAL\Memory [see also IEEE 1076.4] - The following sources may be used and distributed without restriction, provided that the copyright statements are not removed from the files and that any derivative work contains the copyright notice. - \ synopsys directory: std\logic\arith, std\logic\signed, std\logic\unsigned and std\logic\textio are copyrighted by Synopsys, Inc. - \ mentor directory: std\logic\arith is copyrighted by Mentor Graphics
+- The following packages are copyrighted by third parties (see corresponding sources for more information): - These from library ieee are copyrighted by Institute of Electrical and Electronics Engineers (IEEE): - numeric_bit and numeric_std: the source files may be distributed without change, except as permitted by the standard; these may not be sold or distributed for profit. [see also IEEE 1076.3] - std_logic_1164, Math_Real and Math_Complex - VITAL_Primitives, VITAL_Timing and VITAL_Memory [see also IEEE 1076.4] - The following sources may be used and distributed without restriction, provided that the copyright statements are not removed from the files and that any derivative work contains the copyright notice. - synopsys directory: std_logic_arith, std_logic_signed, std_logic_unsigned and std_logic_textio are copyrighted by Synopsys, Inc. - mentor directory: std_logic_arith is copyrighted by Mentor Graphics